 Reviewing Your Credit Card & Bank Statements.
 This is one time you want to be bored.
 Make sure you see every charge and transaction.
 You may find you are paying for services you no longer use, or that a subscription you no longer want has auto-renewed and you can save by canceling.
 If there is something you don’t recognize, investigate it.
 Identity thieves find it far easier to go unnoticed collecting 300 $9 charges than to lift $2,700 from a single account.
 A small charge can be your first indication that your identity has been compromised; don’t think it’s too small to bother with.

 Checking Your Credit.
 Whether you use a virtual calendar or hang one up in the kitchen, make a date on it to check your credit.
-You can get a free score from Credit.com, updated monthly.
+You can get a free score from Credit.com, updated every 14 days.
 A sudden, unexplained change in your score can suggest something is amiss.
 You are also entitled to a free credit report once a year from each of the three credit-reporting agencies.
 Some people recommend staggering these, so you check a credit report every four months.
 Again, anything you don’t recognize should be investigated.
 A same-name mixup or an incorrectly entered Social Security number could affect your credit health, and problems are more easily addressed early on.

 More on Managing Debt: